ChorusOne/network-handbook/src/chorus-one/workload-placement.md

 Because of these reasons,
 we allocate our blockchain workloads manually to machines.
-We do use Kubernetes for some non-blockchain workloads that require virtually zero resources and just need to run somewhere, but for blockchain workloads, we want to have full control over workload placement.
+We do use Kubernetes for some internal applications and stateless workloads that just need to run _somewhere_, but for blockchain workloads, we want to have full control over workload placement.